RedHatProductSecurity/security-data-guidelines/docs/vex-alpha-details.md

 This document is intended to cover the changes made in the new release of alpha VEX files compared to the legacy VEX files.
 These changes are broken out by the three main CSAF VEX document sections: Document, Product Tree and Vulnerabilities.

+<u>Please Note: </u> The alpha VEX files are still in a state of flux as we address known issues.
+We aim to keep this documentation in sync with the changes, but there may be times when the documentation and implementation are not aligned.
+If you have questions on any of these changes, please see [How to Provide Feedback](https://redhatproductsecurity.github.io/security-data-guidelines/vex-alpha-details/#how-to-provide-feedback).

 ## Document Section
 The new alpha VEX files include a few minor changes to the `document` section, outlined in the sections below.